 I dread birthdays.
 It’s not the passage of time or the lines on my face or everything slowly shifting south.
 And I understand that birthdays are important to others.
 I simply don’t like fuss on mine and no longer pretend otherwise.

 My 40th was the first I spent alone – in the Arizona desert thirty miles from the nearest town.
 Taking a year-long sabbatical I returned to the States to reconnect with family ghosts.
 The ghouls decided this was a good time to take a trip to North Dakota for a week.
-Or twelve.
+Or six.
 They left me in the middle of nowhere with a dog and a .22 caliber pistol for protection against rattlesnakes, mountain lions, and drug runners.
 The main flaw in that plan was that I don’t know how to shoot a gun beyond point, pull and hope.

 They were still away when the big 4-O arrived but it didn’t matter.
 The dog and I pottered and I grilled two thick steaks for our dinner.
 It was a great day.

 After that, I stopped pretending that birthdays were fantastic events.
 Close friends respect this and leave me to my devices – only sneaking in a text or a card.
 I lie to everyone else.
 There was a time when I’d take myself on holiday but lately it’s been a revolving door of treatment and recovery so I stayed home.
-I don’t mind.
-The exception was my 47th – spent at the hospital having ABVD poison pumped into my veins.
-My nurse noticed and surprised me with a blueberry muffin to mark the occasion.
+The exception was my 47th – spent at hospital having ABVD poison pumped into my veins.
+My nurse noticed and surprised me with a celebratory blueberry muffin to mark the occasion.
 A simple, kind and compassionate gesture that still brings tears to my eyes.

 My 50th arrived and I’m again in treatment.
 I considered organising something big but the thought was overwhelming.
 And out of character.
 I wanted time to escape, time to pretend that life was normal and my future secure.
 Fool myself just that little while longer.
 I knew it would be my last chance before the disaster took over again.